 Unannounced to most of us, one of the most incredible rock and roll groups has passed before us and we didn’t even notice it.
 Maybe most of us were too stoned to catch it.

-Add to this dynamic duo the talents of Amy Tan, the author of The Joy Luck Club, Mitch Albom of Tuesdays With Morrie fame, Simpson cartoon creator Matt Groening (OK, the Simpsons aren’t really literature but, heh, this is America and anything goes here), and humor writer Roy Blount Jr. With that line-up they should be able to win the World Series.
+Add to this dynamic duo the talents of Amy Tan, the author of The Joy Luck Club, Mitch Albom of Tuesdays With Morrie fame; Simpsons cartoon creator Matt Groening (OK, the Simpsons aren’t really literature; but, hey, this is America, and anything goes here!); and humor writer Roy Blount Jr. With that line-up they should be able to win the World Series.

 But instead they played rock and roll.

-Even the mere thought of Barry and King, two geniuses of literal subversity, should have alerted the NSA to the threat and caused them to raise the terror alert to Code Red.
-Instead they are off keeping their beady eyes peeled for much more boring groups like ISIS and Al Queda (who also have their own rock and roll bands).
+Even the mere thought of Barry and King, two geniuses of literal subversion, should have alerted the NSA to the threat, and caused them to raise the terror alert to Code Red.
+Instead they are off keeping their beady eyes peeled for much more boring groups like ISIS and Al-Qaeda (who also have their own rock and roll bands).

-Many of those in the music field fear this new assault to their status with good reason.
-Would you want to be up against a group whose main member is a man who, if angered, could write a novel about you in which you die horribly, such as being skewered by a satellite dish tower in a tornado or being pulled in through a too narrow heating duct by some sort of space alien who took up residence there or being abducted by a race of small people who want to include you in a sport they play that involves dismemberment or any number of other grim, painful demises that only the imagination of Stephen King could come up with?
+Many of those in the music field fear this new assault to their status; and with good reason.
+Would you want to be up against a group whose main member is a man who, if angered, could write a novel about you in which you die horribly; such as being skewered by a satellite dish tower in a tornado, or being pulled in through a too-narrow heating duct by some sort of space alien who took up residence there; or being abducted by a race of small people who want to include you in a sport they play that involves dismemberment; or any number of other grim, painful demises that only the imagination of Stephen King could come up with?